jasonkyuyim/se3_diffusion/README.md

 we read and process in the data loading pipeline.
 A `metadata.csv` will be saved that contains the pickle path of each example as well as additional information about each example for faster filtering.

+For PDB files, we provide some starter code in `process_pdb_files.py`  of how to modify `process_pdb_dataset.py` to work with PDB files (as we did at an earlier point in the project). **This has not been tested.** Please make a pull request if you create a PDB file processing script.

 ### Launching training
 `train_se3_diffusion.py` is the training script.
 It utilizes [Hydra](https://hydra.cc).